Yuri05/developer-docs/setup/git_workflow.md

  git push -u origin 426-delete-observed-data
  ```

- At that stage, your local branch `426-delete-observed-data` is set to track the remote branch `426-delete-observed-data` so you will be able to use the simple `git push` command from now on to udate your repo.
+ At that stage, your local branch `426-delete-observed-data` is set to track the remote branch `426-delete-observed-data` so you will be able to use the simple `git push` command from now on to update your repo.

 5. Create pull request on github so that your change may be reviewed.
 The pull request should be between the `develop` branch on the `upstream` repo and the `feature` branch on your `fork`.
 The PR message **should** use the task id and the whole description of the task.
 For example `Fixes #426 it should be possible to delete observed data`.